 Our next destination is Gresham Palace, the current Four Seasons Hotel on Széchenyi Square (get directions).
 Its current appearance dates back to 1880, when the previous building on this site was bought by the Gresham Insurance Company.
 Its management hired the local architects Zsigmond Quittner and József Vágó amongst others, to redo the design of the building and bring it more in line with the fashionable architectural trends.
 The Gresham Palace in its present form was delivered in 1906, whereas its Secession interiors have been left untouched up to today.

 The palace is decorated with the most characteristic elements of the Hungarian Art Nouveau style – wrought iron, bright ceramics, flowing floral ornaments and allegorical figures.
-Inside the building everything is in harmony, with mosaic floors, stained-glass windows, curved lines and ceramic parrots.
+Inside the building everything is in harmony, with mosaic floors, stained-glass windows, flowing lines and ceramic parrots.
 Even if you are not staying at such a luxurious place, you can always go inside for a cup of coffee or a glass of wine and enjoy beauty that makes you dizzy.

 We could not but mention the fantastic building of Hotel Gellért, towering on the banks of the Danube since 1918 (get directions).
 This colossal Secession building with stucco on the facade has been attracting visitors for over a hundred years.
 Its interior is striking in its magnificence, with stained-glass windows depicting heroes from epic poems, marble columns, bronze statues, leather sofas and fountains with mineral water.
 All this is pleasing to the eye and creates an atmosphere of luxury.
+A real aesthetic pleasure!

 But the architecture and design are not the only things about Gellért Hotel, as the main treat here is the baths.
 The sources of Gellért Hill generously supply its pools with thermal water of temperatures up to 40 °C. According to the legend, the monk hermit Gellért, after whom the hill got its name, was the first to feel the water's healing effects, already back in the 11th century.